ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 You have to restart the app after changing the files.

 The list of bases may include some old bases and too big weapons at the moment.
-If you have a recent list of all bases and small weapons, send me an E-Mail please.
+If you have a up-to-date list of all bases and small weapons (1x3), send me an E-Mail please.
 Also Sai in weapon bases produces a bug where some body armours get highlighted, so i deleted Sai.

 ##  F.A.Q.